edurbrito/master-thesis-ut/presentations/notes.md

-Let's imagine a world where technology seamlessly integrates with our daily lives, transforming how we work, communicate, and even how we perceive reality.
+As Einstein has nicely put it,
+Reality is merely an illusion
+But maybe a very persistent one.
-But before we dive into the specifics, let's explore a few intriguing scenarios that I would like you all to think, for a brief moment:
+So, in the spirit of keeping our brains in good shape, questioning this nature of reality, let's together explore a few intriguing scenarios for a brief moment:

 How would Joe Biden prove the